RyanParsley/well-groomed-yak/slides.md

 ???

 This is a pretty good definition.
+The key point is it appears to be useless while it's actually critical to success.

 I don't know about "apparently useless".
 I guess _apparently_ is a fine word so long as you know know it's inacurate.
 Did you play Breath of the Wild or Tears of the Kingdom?
 Software development is a lot like that.

 Sure, the epic is about defeating ganon, but you're gonna have to farm a lot of apples along the way.
 You can't do the main quest without some number of sidequests.
 And you may find you spend a disproportionate amount of time on the sidequests...
 That's the gig.